 Who you want to read it – “Everybody” is not the best answer.
 Figure out who makes up your specific audience—those genuinely interested in hearing what you have to say.
 This will help you determine the book’s content, style, and voice.

-What you want readers to know/feel when they’ve finished your book – Is the point to educate your readers?
-Have them enjoy a great story?
-Support your new idea?
-Hire you?
+What do you want readers to know/feel when they’ve finished your book – Is the point to educate your readers?
+Get them to support your new idea?
+Have them hire you?
+Feel as if they’ve enjoyed a great story?
 Zeroing in on your overall message will help you determine how to format your book.

 How you’d like the book to be published – Will you go with standard, self, or academic publication?
 Your choice will affect the book’s content and style.

 5. How should I prepare to write my book?